 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions about future events.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, as well as reported amounts of revenues and expenses during the reporting period.
 Management evaluates the estimates and assumptions on an ongoing basis using historical experience and other factors that management believes to be reasonable under the circumstances.
 Adjustments to estimates and assumptions are made as facts and circumstances require.
 As future events and their effects cannot be determined with certainty, actual results may differ from estimates used in preparing the accompanying financial statements.
-Significant estimates and assumptions are required as part of estimating an allowance for doubtful accounts, depreciation, and determining the net pension, OPEB, and lease liabilities.
+Significant estimates and assumptions are required as part of estimating an allowance for doubtful accounts, depreciation, and determining the net pension, OPEB, lease liabities, and SBITA liabilities.

-Future Governmental Account Pronouncements
+Future Governmental Accounting Pronouncements Not Implemented